apify/apify-docs/docs/tutorials/quick_start.md

 # Quick start

 In this article, you will find the very basics of using the Apify platform.
-It shows you the principles of running any actor in Apify Store and the basics of making them using the in-app code editor.
+It shows you the principles of running any actor in Apify Store and the first steps of building an actor using the in-app code editor.

-When you're done here, [see our Apify scrapers tutorials]({{@link tutorials/apify_scrapers.md}}) to learn about our main tools.
-If you're comfortable using JavaScript, [check out the Apify SDK](https://sdk.apify.com), which has plenty of [tutorials to get you going](https://sdk.apify.com/docs/guides/quick-start).

 **You will need an Apify account to complete this tutorial.
 If you don't have one, [complete the sign-up process](https://console.apify.com/sign-up) first.**